GuidanceOfGrace/XEdit-PACT/PACT Changelog.md

 ===========================================================================
 # CHANGELOG #

+1.80 (evildarkarchon beta branch)
+- Convert data and configuration files to YAML.
+- Convert to GUI only.
+- Add a progress bar.
+- Overhauled progress tracking and task stopping.
+This should result in PACT being more responsive.
+- Show only the name of the plugin being cleaned instead of the whole command line.
+- Add *Fallout 3* support.
+- Add *Fallout 3* and *Unofficial Fallout 3 Patch* ESMs to the internal ignore list.
+- Add *FNV | Tale of Two Wastelands* ESMs to the internal ignore list.
+- Beta Only: Disabled the update check, it will show any version that is not the latest official version as out-of-date.

 1.70
 - Increased internal timer values to prevent rare cases where PACT would skip all plugins.
 - Additional optimizations to prevent more errors and ensure successful plugin cleaning.